 Why submit creative works? chevron_right

-Creative works must be submitted to count towards staff members’ performance portfolios, and to be eligible for inclusion in both ERA and ROC.
+Creative works must be submitted to count towards staff members’ performance portfolios, and to be eligible for inclusion in ROC, RPI and ERA.
 The below information explains what is required, if you have questions or concerns that are not addressed here, please contact the Research Outputs Team.

 What is eligible? chevron_right